Chicago, Burlington and Quincy 4000: Excursion run and preservation

 On July 1, 1956, No. 4000 was used to pull a railfan special train out of Chicago.
 The locomotive subsequently pulled another trip out of Chicago on September 2.
-With the success of the early fan trips, the CB&Q's president, Harry C. Murphy, eventually decided to start a steam excursion program on the railroad that would last until it was cancelled by a new president in 1966.
-Despite having pulled some of the 1956 fan trips, however, No. 4000 never took part in the program; the program mostly consisted of 2-8-2 No. 4960 and 4-8-4 Chicago, Burlington and Quincy 5632.
+With the success of the early fan trips, the CB&Q's president, Harry C. Murphy, decided to commission a full-fledged steam excursion program on the railroad that would last until 1966.
+Despite having pulled some of the 1956 fan trips, however, No. 4000 never took part in the program; the program mostly consisted of 2-8-2 No. 4960 and 4-8-4 No. 5632.
 Instead, No. 4000 spent six years sitting idle in Galesburg before it became secured for preservation.
 With the desire to preserve pieces of railroad history, a group of railroaders and enthusiasts in La Crosse, Wisconsin organized and founded The La Crosse Short Line Railroad Company.
 They requested the CB&Q to donate Aeolus to the city of La Crosse for static display in Copeland Park, a stadium park that takes place in North La Crosse.

 After a two-year fundraising campaign, the locomotive was cosmetically restored and towed to its new home in Copeland Park along with a Milwaukee Road caboose on August 19, 1963.
 Subsequently, the locomotive has remained on outdoor static display, being exposed to the elements.
 Throughout the 1990s, a group of volunteers gathered to cosmetically refurbish the locomotive to make it look as good as it did during its revenue career.
 As of 2025, No. 4000 remains in Copeland Park while under the care of the 4000 Foundation.
 Occasionally, the foundation will host special events that take place around No. 4000's display site.
 Although there are no future plans for the locomotive to be brought back under steam, No. 4000 is in good enough condition to be rebuilt for operational purposes.